raspberrypilearning/scratch-cat-goes-skiing/en/step_4.md

 ## Controlling the skier

-You will use the left and right arrow keys to control the skier, making them go left and right across the slope.
+You will use the left and right arrow keys to control the skier sprite, making them go left and right across the slope.

 ![skier moving](images/skier_moving.gif)

-+ First make the skier move and point to the left?
++ First, make the skier move and point to the left.

-    Your code will:
+    Your code needs to:

     1. Start `when the left arrow key is pressed`{:class="blockevents"}
-    1. Change the angle the sprite is `pointed`{:class="blockmotion"}
+    1. Change the angle in the sprite is `pointed`{:class="blockmotion"}
     1. Move the sprite to the left by `changing x`{:class="blockmotion"}

 ```blocks